captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 I just kind of cut them up and cooked them.
 ---
-I don't know.
+I don’t know.
 ---
-You don't have to...
+You don’t have to…
 ---
 ## ROBYN:
-I'll try some.
+I’ll try some.
 ---
 Have you talked to anyone about this?
 ---
 ## SHARON:
-"This"?
+“This”?
 ---
 ## ROBYN:
 This